Pornography is Harmful for Some People

 Most pornography users are not attempting to betray their partners; they are seeking arousal, relief, or escape.

 Second, I find the addiction model deeply shaming.
 Shame communicates “I am bad,” rather than “my behavior is causing problems.”
-Shame drives secrecy, isolation, and hiding—conditions that perpetuate the very behaviors people are trying to change.
+Shame drives secrecy, isolation, and hiding.

-Healing requires compassion, curiosity, and openness—not moral condemnation.
+Healing from out of control sexual behavior requires compassion, curiosity, and openness—not moral condemnation.

 Pornography, Shame, and Sexual Identity Confusion